marielle-lopez/_nology/javascript/functions/README.md

 An item will have generally have access to items that are outside of its scope and at a same level as itself.

+`var` allows you to create variables that are accessible outside of its scope.

+- Avoid using it as it can cause nasty bugs, but if you're confident with using them, go for it

 ## Arrow Functions

 You assign a function to a variable as its value.